Glossary of billing terms

 The condition established after study to be chiefly responsible for causing the admission for a patient for care.

-The provider is the person or entity in relation to the insurance program that provides services and supplies to the beneficiaries.
-The provider may be a physician, chiropractor, physical therapist, or other health care professional who treats the patient.
-In a medical office, when the nurse or in-house laboratory provides services under the physician's supervision, the physician is still considered the provider.
+The provider is the person or entity that provides services and supplies to the beneficiaries.
+The provider may be a physician, chiropractor, physical therapist or other healthcare professional who treats the patient.
+In a medical office, when the nurse or in-house laboratory provides services under the physician’s supervision, the physician is still considered the provider.

 The unique identifying number assigned to the provider by the payer.

-The request for additional care, usually of a specialty nature, by a primary care physician or by a specialist needing additional medical information on behalf of the patient.
+The request for additional care, usually of a specialty nature, by a primary care physician or by a specialist who needs additional medical information on behalf of the patient.

 Whenever there is more than one insurance plan involved, the plan that is required to pay second and after the primary insurance has paid is called the secondary insurance.

-The portion of a bill that is to be paid in part or in full by the responsible party from their own resources as it is not payable by a third party.
+The portion of a bill that is to be paid in part or in full by the responsible party (usually the patient or patient’s family member) or use patient/guarantor instead (and define guarantor) from their own resources as it is not payable by a third party.

 Liability of an entity that pays the medical cost of a patient’s hospital bill.